JuanPautasso/jp-info/_portfolio/portfolio-1.md

       <li>Statistical analyses, accounting for age and gender, confirmed significant differences (p < 0.05 after Bonferroni correction).</li>
       <li>The pipeline enables efficient data analysis with results generated in approximately 50 minutes per subject, a significant improvement over manual methods.</li>
       <li>The tool is flexible, standardized, and accessible on conventional hardware, promoting widespread usability and reducing workload and costs for researchers and clinicians.</li>
-      <li> After analyzing the results obtained after the above considerations, it was found that there are differences in connectivity between the control group and the groups with mild cognitive impairment.
+      <li>After analyzing the results, it was found that there are differences in connectivity between the control group and the groups with mild cognitive impairment.
 The difference is found in regions 4-5, that is, between the left hippocampus and the right medial prefrontal cortex.
-See Figure below: <li>
+See the figure below:</li>
     </ul>
     <img src="https://raw.githubusercontent.com/JuanPautasso/jp-info/master/images/image_24.jpg" alt="Pipeline image" />
-    <li> Figure: Right medial prefrontal cortex & Left hippocampus <li>
+    <p><strong>Figure:</strong> Right medial prefrontal cortex & Left hippocampus.</p>
+    <p>For more information, please click the title above.</p>
   </div>
 collection: portfolio
 ---